Czygnana/Dashboards/README.md

 ## 💡 Use Case

-Enables retail chains and grocery delivery services to:
+Enables the CEO to assess company costs through:

-- Identify high-performing outlet types and regions
+- Dynamic budget comparisons — evaluate current budgets or forecast future budgets by adjusting data.
-- Analyze trends over time and optimize store operations
+- Seamless addition of records for active employees.
-- Improve strategic decisions based on size, sales, and location visibility
+- Enhanced strategic decision-making based on FTE and budget insights.

 ## 📬 Contact